subeshf/Lumio_Assigment/README.md

 reports/extent-report.html

-Open in browser after execution
+Open in a browser after execution

 📸 Screenshots